Frogs and Toads of Wisconsin

 American Bullfrog is the largest frog in Wisconsin.
 They are very similar to Green Frogs but they don’t have a dorsal ridge down their back.
 It wraps around their tympanum.

-The Wood Frog (Lithobates sylvaticus) is the easiest true frog to identify in Wisconsin.
-They are brown, silver, or red and they have dark “raccoon” eyes.
+The Wood Frog is the easiest true frog to identify in Wisconsin.
+They vary in color from brown, silver, or red and they have dark “raccoon” eyes.
+They start to breed once the ice is off the ponds in late March / early April.

 Mink Frog has a marbled look to it compared to the other frogs.
 They are listed as a special concern species in Wisconsin.
 They are also found in Northern Wisconsin.